Haven-Rau/Pokemon_Catching_Adventure/README.md

 );
 ```

+#### Pokeball -

-After creating the Pokemon_species table, we need to add the Pokeball data to be later retrieved when catching Pokemon.
-Later on, I explain how throwing balls are incorperating into the game.
+We also need to add the Pokeball data to be later returned to Python when catching Pokemon.

 ```sql
 create table pokeball